Gert Andersen

 He played on the national team at the world championships in both 1964 and 1970.
-He played more than 530 matches for the club HG from 1957-1970 winning six Danish championships.
+He played more than 530 matches for the club HG from 1957 to 1970 winning six Danish championships.

 While still playing he trained the FIF women making them Danish Champions twice.
-He also won a championship with the men from Helsingør as a coach.
+He also won a championship with the men from Helsingør as a coach in 1987-88.

+He was educated as an Engineer.
 Privately he was married to the handball player Toni Røseler in 1963.
-They became parents to twins, Camilla and Charlotte of which the first mentioned became a handballplayer too.
+They became parents to twins, Camilla and Charlotte of which the first mentioned became a handballplayer too, and has the record for most goals ever on the Danish women's team.